 Students who have studied political science have an edge in many ways in the civil services examinations.
-They can use their familiarity of the concepts of political science like political theory, political philosophy and ideals of democracy, secularism, power relations and so on to answer the questions about power structures, international relations, aspects of democracy, political administration and so on.
+They can use their familiarity with the concepts of political science like political theory, political philosophy and ideals of democracy, secularism, power relations, and so on to answer the questions about power structures, international relations, aspects of democracy, political administration, and so on.

-Students of political science can use their knowledge of the subject to develop an insight about the Indian democracy, Indian state and mechanisms of government and its relationship with other nations.
+Students of political science can use their knowledge of the subject to develop an insight into the Indian democracy, Indian state, and mechanisms of government and its relationship with other nations.

 Sociology UPSC Optional Subject

-Sociology students will have a certain understanding of religion, kinship studies, rural structures and caste structures which will help them to understand the current affairs with some depth.
+Sociology students will have a certain understanding of religion, kinship studies, rural structures, and caste structures which will help them to understand current affairs with some depth.